Showing posts with label Village. Show all posts

 Restoring the Charles P. Morgan Ship

-Charles W. Morgan is an American whaling ship built in 1841 whose active service period was during the 19th and early 20th centuries.
+Charles W. Morgan is an American whaling ship built in 1841, which was active during the 19th and early 20th centuries.
 Ships of this type were usually used to harvest the blubber of whales for whale oil, which was commonly used in lamps.

 Figure Heads

-figurehead is a carved wooden decoration found at the prow of ships largely made between the 16th and 20th centuries.
+figurehead is a carved wooden decoration found at the prow of ships, made mainly between the 16th and 20th centuries.

 Thomas Oyster House

 Thomas Oyster House is one of the few remaining buildings that could be classified as a typical small northern oyster house.
 The building was constructed about 1874 at City Point, New Haven, Connecticut, by Thomas Thomas.
-New Haven once was the largest oyster distribution center in New England; now there is only one oyster-opening shop left in this state, that of the Bloom Brothers in South Norwalk.
+New Haven was once the largest oyster distribution center in New England; now, there is only one oyster-opening shop left in the state, the Bloom Brothers in South Norwalk.

 Mystic Bank